rpires71/milestone1/README.md

 **Description**

-The page should provide a friendly summary of tutoring services offered (subject, level, availability), followed by a clear and easy-to-use form.
+The page should provide a friendly summary of tutoring services offered, followed by a clear and easy-to-use form.
 Tone and layout should be reassuring and parent/student-friendly.

 **Acceptance Criteria**